-Different Types of Eggs
+Different Specifications of Eggs

 Eggs are one of the most versatile ingredients in any kitchen and come from chickens, ducks, quail, and turkey, to name a few.

-Most free-range eggs come from hens raised in either open area housing systems, such as those found on farms, or furnished housing provided by farmers that allow the birds to move around freely within the barn or aviary.
+Most free-range eggs come from hens raised in either open-area housing systems, such as those found on farms, or furnished housing provided by farmers that allow the birds to move around freely within the barn or aviary.

 Take note of the different egg grades when purchasing, as the quality grades increase the health benefits of the enriched eggs.

 Before we dive into the different varieties of eggs, it is helpful to understand the classifications.

 This section will explore the different classification grades of eggs according to USDA standards.

 Egg size is determined by weight per dozen, and it ranges from peewee to jumbo.
 The most commonly sold eggs in the market are medium, large, and extra-large.

 - Peewee: These eggs weigh less than 15 ounces per dozen.

 - Small: These eggs weigh between 18 to 21 ounces per dozen.